 The Operating Company has certain contracts under which it has material future commitments.
-The Operating Company has \$10.5 million of undrawn funding commitments as of March 31, 2013 related to its participation as a lender in revolving credit facilities, delayed draw commitments or other future funding commitments of the Operating Company's portfolio companies.
-As of March 31, 2013, the Operating Company did not enter into any bridge financing commitments, which could require funding in the future.
+The Operating Company has \$10.5 million of undrawn funding commitments as of September 30, 2013 related to its participation as a lender in revolving credit facilities, delayed draw commitments or other future funding commitments of the Operating Company's portfolio companies.
+As of September 30, 2013, the Operating Company had entered into \$52.5 million of bridge financing commitments, which could require funding in the future.